wp-plugins/users-ultra/readme.txt

 5. Photo Uploading Module

 == Changelog ==

+= 1.0.23 (05-02-2014) =
+* Improvement - The Private Messaging system has been improved.
+Now, a red cyrcle is displayed in the navigator menu in the users dashboard.
+Also, the conversation has been organized in much more clear way.

+* Improvement - Now the user can mark a message as read and unread individualy.

+* Bug Fix - We've fixed a bug in the "Fields" tab, within the admin section.
+Please clean temp files and update.

 = 1.0.22 (05-01-2014) =
 * Improvement - SQL queries improvements, comments to functions, coding cleaning up.